godotengine/godot-docs/classes/class_fixedmaterial.rst

 Description
 -----------

-FixedMaterial is a simple type of material :ref:`Resource<class_resource>`, which contains a fixed amount of paramters.
+FixedMaterial is a simple type of material :ref:`Resource<class_resource>`, which contains a fixed amount of parameters.
 It is the only type of material supported in fixed-pipeline devices and APIs.
 It is also an often a better alternative to :ref:`ShaderMaterial<class_shadermaterial>` for most simple use cases.

 Member Function Description
 ---------------------------